Frank J. Guarini

-Frank Joseph Guarini (born August 20, 1924) is an American Democratic Party politician, who represented New Jersey in the United States House of Representatives, where he represented the Fourteenth Congressional District for seven terms from 1979 to 1993.
+Frank Joseph Guarini Jr. (born August 20, 1924) is an American politician from the U.S. state of New Jersey.
+A member of the Democratic Party, he served as a member of the New Jersey Senate from 1966 to 1972 and as a member of the United States House of Representatives for seven terms from 1979 to 1993.
+As of 2025, he is the oldest living former U.S. representative since the death of Al Quie.

+Early life and education

+Guarini was born August 20, 1924, to Frank Joseph Guarini Sr. and the former Caroline Critelli.
 He is of Italian descent.

-Early life and education

-Guarini graduated from Lincoln High School in 1942.
+He graduated from Lincoln High School in 1942.
 He served in the United States Navy aboard USS Mount McKinley from 1944 to 1946.
-Guarini received an A.B. from Dartmouth College, in 1947 and a J.D. from New York University School of Law in 1950 as well as an LL.M. in 1955.
+Guarini received a Bachelor of Arts degree from Dartmouth College, in 1947 and a Juris Doctor degree from New York University School of Law in 1950 as well as a Master of Laws degree in 1955.
 He pursued graduate work at The Hague Academy of International Law and was admitted to the New Jersey bar in 1951.
-He commenced practice in Jersey City.
+He commenced practice in Jersey City, New Jersey.

 Political career

 Guarini served in the New Jersey Senate from 1965 to 1972.
-In 1970, Guarini unsuccessfully challenged incumbent U.S. Senator Harrison A. Williams in the Democratic Primary, losing 66%–34%.
+In 1970, Guarini unsuccessfully challenged incumbent United States Senate member Harrison A. Williams in the Democratic Primary, losing 66%–34%.

 Congress

-Guarini was elected as a Democrat to the 96th and to the six succeeding Congresses (January 3, 1979 – January 3, 1993).
+Guarini was elected as a Democrat for New Jersey's 14th congressional district to the 96th United States Congress and was reelected six times.
 He retired from Congress in 1993.
-His district number was eliminated following the 1990 Census, but in sense was succeeded by Bob Menendez in the renumbered 13th district.
+His district number was eliminated following the 1990 United States Census, but in sense was succeeded by Bob Menendez in the renumbered 13th district.

 Legacy

 The Jersey City post office building on the corner of Montgomery and Washington has been dedicated to Guarini.
 John Cabot University in Rome, Italy, designated its campus as the Frank J. Guarini campus, and the library at New Jersey City University is also named in his honor.

-He received the America Award of the Italy-USA Foundation in 2014.
+Guarini received the America Award of the Italy–USA Foundation in 2014.

 Dartmouth has created the Frank J. Guarini Institute for International Education in recognition of his longtime support of the college.
-In 2018, Dartmouth further recognized him by announced the naming of the Guarini School of Graduate and Advanced Studies in his honor.
+In 2018, Dartmouth further recognized him by announcing the naming of the Guarini School of Graduate and Advanced Studies in his honor.

+Guarini's alma mater New York University School of Law named two of its centers/institutes after him.
+The Guarini Center on Environmental, Energy and Land Use Law focuses on land and environmental policy.
+The Guarini Institute for Global Legal Studies focuses on transnational law.
+Upon the death of Al Quie in August 2023, he became the oldest living former U.S. Representative.
+On August 20, 2024, he turned 100.